Aksheit-Saxena/Generative-AI-Implementation-GMM-with-EM-Vanilla-VAE-Beta-VAE/README.md

 Dataset Used: https://www.kaggle.com/datasets/andrewmvd/animal-faces

 Due to the large size of the code, it could not be added to the repo due to size restrictions.
-I have made the link available for the entire working code
+I have made the link available for the entire working code.Complete details of the code along with the results can be found in the jupyter notebook.

 Please find the Jupyter notebook code at: https://drive.google.com/file/d/1mQ3i-GJ-p1kAMX4LMw6Hjj65D-t6fkUm/view?usp=drive_link